top of page

 PRODUCTION

-Performances at MATCH with chamber orchestra.
+Performances at Moody Center for the Arts at Rice University, with chamber orchestra.

 FESTIVAL DATES